Noteworthy Bible Verses

 Once Saved Always Saved?

-Seems not true based on various Bible verses.
+It seems this doctrine is false.
+I have been quite strongly argued against for this on X by a whole crowd, but it seems to me this is what the Bible says.
 The Bible promises everlasting life, but that doesn’t mean it starts at the moment of believing in Jesus.
 It can also start after earthly death.
-From how I understand it, saved probably means saved because you do not want to sin anymore with the help of the Holy Ghost, but you can still mess it up if you decide to.
+From how I understand it, saved probably means saved because you do not want to sin anymore with the help of the Holy Ghost, but you can still mess it up if you really want to.
+That's why the Bible writes to stay sober.
 You have free will.

 Hebrews 10:26, “For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins,”